D7039E-E7032E/Project-Report/README.md

 ##### Control rule

-Because the system is of first order, by using the assumptions from previous section, the optimal controller will be a P controller, as seen in equation below.
+Because the system is of first order, by using the assumptions from the previous section, the optimal controller will be a P controller, as seen in equation below.

 ![rule](https://github.com/D7039E-E7032E/Project-Report/blob/fc1c1424542d7d816bf94292356d8a6f613ad361/controlrool.svg)

-the variable p, in equation above, was chosen in simulations for optimal performance.
+The variable p, in equation above, was chosen in simulations for optimal performance.